jawor-parkiet/shopping-cart/README.md

 	'Cart' => JaworParkiet\ShoppingCart\Facades\Cart::class,

-Now you're ready to start using the shoppingcart in your application.
+Now you're ready to start using the shopping cart functionality in your application.

 **As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**